opsdroid/connector-shell/README.md

-⚠️ *DEPRECATED* ⚠️ This connector is now built in to [opsdroid core](https://opsdroid.readthedocs.io/en/stable/connectors/shell/).
+⚠️ *DEPRECATED* ⚠️ This connector is now built into [opsdroid core](https://docs.opsdroid.dev/en/stable/connectors/shell/).
 This repository only exists for backward compatibility and will be removed.

 # opsdroid connector shell